Jennifer L. Castle

 Magdalen College, Oxford, OX1 4AU

-I am a Tutorial Fellow in Economics at Magdalen College, Oxford University, and a Research Fellow at the Institute for New Economic Thinking at the Oxford Martin School.
+I am a Tutorial Fellow in Economics at Magdalen College, Oxford University, and a Senior Research Fellow at the Institute for New Economic Thinking at the Oxford Martin School.

 My research interests lie in the fields of model selection, forecasting, time-series econometrics and applied macro-economics.
 My research focuses on econometric modelling and the use of general-to-specific methodology in modelling economic time series, modelling non-linear economic time series and macro-economic forecasting in theory and practice, with applications including inflation, unemployment and the output gap.